The idea behind the food that’s changing the world

 FOR MEALS THAT MATTER

-And though awards are nice, that’s not what makes us going.
+And though awards are nice, that’s not what keeps us going.
 What really matters is that you – and everyone else who wants a healthy, hassle-free and world-friendly protein for their everyday meals – should be able to cook without compromises.

 In our lives, there’s nothing as important as what we eat, not only to our health and the environment, but to our social lives and well-being.
-And we believe that if we can let you cook everyday meals that put a smile on your face, and at the same time turn this planet in the right direction, well, then our lives has a purpose.
+And we believe that if we can let you cook everyday meals that put a smile on your face, and at the same time turn this planet in the right direction, well, then our lives have a purpose.